 Physical attacks on journalists are regularly reported in Kazakhstan.
 In most cases, these attacks are not properly investigated and the perpetrators are rarely bought to justice.

 On 29th December, an unknown assailant attacked and attempted to rob journalist Andrey Tsukanov in Ust-Kamenogorsk.
 Tsukanov was covering the court case of a convicted businessman, Kuat Sultanbekov.
 After being convicted to three years in prison for possession of a firearm, Sultanbekov’s sentence mysteriously grew to eleven years, prompting many to question the political motive behind his conviction.
 In an interview after the attack, the journalist claimed that he was attacked because authorities do not want the case to draw any publicity.

 In another case, Director of the Youth Information Service Irina Mednikova was subjected to an attack in Almaty on 12th October 2016, which she believes was related to a youth conference she was organising the following day.
 The unknown assailant knocked her down and took her bag containing her phone, hard drive, documents and money.

 — Joanna Lillis (@joannalillis) October 13, 2016

 The Police have opened investigations in both of these cases, but as of mid-January 2017 no results of these had been announced.

-The third part of the CIVICUS Monitor series on threats to civic space in Kazakhstan will be posted later.
+Update: The third part of the CIVICUS Monitor series on threats to civic space in Kazakhstan, which deals with peaceful assembly, is available here.